smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 When a File is selected, it triggers the Change event handler of the Fileupload element which then starts the file upload using FormData object and PHP.
 The form data is sent to a server-side script (upload.php) via Ajax to process the upload and data submission.
 Based on the response, the status is shown in a field on the form.

+If you just want to try the sample, go ahead and install the [Sample Database](sample%20database).

 <p align="left">
   <img src="screenshots/video_upload.gif" width="450">
 </p>